 The draw is also available online via the Sports + Draws page on The Hub.

 Wednesday netball starts on Wednesday May 15 and the draw for this competition is posted on the School Sport Canterbury website the Monday prior to each round of games.
 It is also sent via TEAMS as soon as it is received and will be accessible on Sports + Draws page on The Hub.

 CNC use a cancellation service promoted on their website via SportCheck.
 This is a text service which is excellent to link into.
 You can find out more information at www.netballchristchurch.org.nz.

 If Wednesday netball is cancelled, this will be posted on The Hub and school Facebook/Instagram pages as soon as practicable.
 Coaches will also be text any last-minute cancellations.

-The playing strip is available for purchase from the Uniform Shop for $90.
+The playing dress is available for purchase from the Uniform Shop for $105.
 This will be your/your daughters to keep for the duration of her playing time at Rangi Ruru.
-There are likely to be some second-hand dresses available from 2022 players who are not playing in 2023.
+There are likely to be some second-hand dresses available from 2023 players who are not playing in 2024

 Players are also allowed to wear a long-sleeved NAVY merino/polyprop under their dress on colder days.

 At no time are players allowed to wear anything under their dress which is longer than the dress itself.
 This includes leggings, trackpants or bike pants.
 Players are also not allowed to wear shorts to play games.